CorrelAid/plumberlama/README.md

 cp .env.example .env
 # Edit .env with your LamaPoll credentials and configuration

-# 2. Start PostgreSQL and run the pipeline
+# 2. Start all services (PostgreSQL + Pipeline + Web server)
 docker-compose up
 ```

 This will:
 - Start a PostgreSQL database
 - Run the ETL pipeline to fetch and process survey data
-- Generate documentation in `./output/docs`
-- Generate MkDocs site in `./output/site`
+- Generate documentation as a static MkDocs site
+- Serve the documentation at http://localhost:8080

+The pipeline runs ETL first, then generates documentation.
+Once complete, you can view the documentation in your browser at http://localhost:8080.

 ### Option 2: Install as Package